Instituto de la Artesania Jalisciense (Jalisco Institute of Handicrafts), Guadalajara

 Guadalajara Historical Churches Walking Tour

-Guadalajara is home to a great number of wonderful religious buildings, dating back to colonial era.
-Many of them are unique architectural treasures of the city and are impressive for their beautiful façades, niches, figures, elegant arches, and striking interiors.
-Follow this self-guided walking tour to visit the most important historical religious buildings in Guadalajara.
+Guadalajara, Mexico, is home to a great number of wonderful religious sites, dating back to the colonial era.
+Many of them are unique architectural treasures, with striking façades and equally impressive interiors.

 Tour Duration: 2 Hour(s)